 Janssen had solo exhibitions at the Photographers’ Gallery, London (2005), Foam Fotografiemuseum Amsterdam (2010), De Pont Museum, Tilburg (2010), SK Stiftung, Cologne (2011) and the Kunstverein Heilbronn (2012), Love your Darlings (2015) andriesse eyck galerie, Amsterdam.

-Charlotte Dumas’ (born 1977, Lives and works in Amsterdam and New York) work focuses on series of animals in relation to humans.
-Horses working in forests for men at Arlington Cemetery to bring fallen soldiers to their last resting place.
+Charlotte Dumas (born 1977, Lives in Amsterdam) work focuses on series of animals in relation to humans.
+Among her subjects; Horses working in forests, pulling logs and the funerary horses of Arlington National Cemetery that accompany fallen soldiers to their final resting place.
 Rescue dogs who, in the aftermath of the 9/11 attacks, searched day and night for survivors at the Pentagon and World Trade Center.
 Horses living in the wild, on the fringes of Nevada towns, or on small islands in Japan.
-Breeds that are almost extinct because they no longer serve any practical purpose.
-The notion that the state of humanity can be read and studied by the way we relate to animals is a vital thread in Charlotte Dumas' work.
+The notion that the state of humanity can be read and studied by the way we relate to animals is a vital thread in Charlotte Dumas’ work.
 Her choice of subject relates directly to the way we use, co-exist and define specific animals, assigning various symbolisms as well as our own personal reflections to them.

 Charlotte Dumas has held numerous solo exhibitions at venues throughout the world, including Museum De Pont, Tilburg (2015) The Photographers' Gallery in London (2015), Gallery 916 Tokyo (2016 and 2014), Corcoran Gallery of Art, Washington, DC (2012), FO.KU.S., Innsbruck (2010), Foam Fotografiemuseum Amsterdam (2009) and, most recently, the exhibition Stay at andriesse eyck galerie.